Electroblob77/Wizardry-Wiki/Artefacts.md

 | Item ID | `ebwizardry:[ring/amulet/charm]_[name]` |
 | First appeared in | Wizardry 4.2 |

+> When exploring a shrine, you may be lucky enough to uncover some kind of ancient magical artefact - an object capable of granting its wearer unique and powerful buffs and special powers.

+~ _The Wizard's Handbook_

 Artefacts are special magical items found in shrines, which provide bonuses, effects and abilities to enhance the player's magic.
 There are three types of artefact: rings, which generally improve attack abilities, amulets, which improve defensive abilities, and charms, which generally improve utility spells.
 Artefacts were primarily designed for use with the _Baubles_ mod, but can be used without it.

 [[images/screenshots/artefacts.png]]